sdelaughter/sdelaughter.github.io/music.md

 permalink: /music/
 ---

-I started recording music sometime around 2007, but have been making it ever since I can remember.
+I started recording music sometime around 2007, but have been making it for as long as I can remember.

-You can listen to my newer albums and EPs below, and others on my [bandcamp](https://sdlwdr.bandcamp.com) and [soundcloud](https://soundcloud.com/sdlwdr) pages.
+You can listen to my newer albums and EPs below, and more is available on my [bandcamp](https://sdlwdr.bandcamp.com) and [soundcloud](https://soundcloud.com/sdlwdr) pages.
 All of my music is released under a [CC-BY-NC-SA 4.0 license](https://creativecommons.org/licenses/by-nc-sa/4.0/).

-Mostly I just try to make music I enjoy listening to -- hopefully you enjoy it as well.
+I mostly just try to make music I enjoy listening to -- hopefully you enjoy it as well.

 <table style="width:100%" border="5">